In Real Estate/Mortgage Law

 Matrimonial Home and Consenting Spouse

-You should be informed whether the property being sold is a “matrimonial home” and whether the “consenting spouse” have agreed to selling this property.
-In accordance with Part II of the Family Law Act, the married spouse who is not on title to the property still have certain possessory rights regarding the property.
-Thus, the seller should obtain the consent from his/her non-titled spouse before selling the property.
+You should be informed whether the property being sold is a “matrimonial home” and whether the “consenting spouse” has agreed to sell this property.
+In accordance with Part II of the Family Law Act, the married spouse who is not on title to the property still has certain possessory rights regarding the property.
+Thus, the seller should obtain consent from his/her non-titled spouse before selling the property.

 If the spouse refuses to agree or if no spousal consent was obtained, then the property can still be sold.
 However, the property would still be subject to the non-titled spouse’s prior possessory rights.
-So it’s possible that the spouse may come back one day and demand to live in the property that the purchaser have already bought.
+So the spouse may come back one day and demand to live in the property that the purchaser has already bought.

 If the property is not a matrimonial home, then this must be stated by the seller on the Transfer, and stated again on any Charge/Mortgage registrations.